kyamasam/vue-markdown-blog/src/markdowns/God/god-an-introduction.md

 their qualities, show me their photos, but I can never really know what they're like until I meet them.

 ## The Person
 Unlike philosophies that describe God as a force of the universe, I'd like to present a person, a friend.
-He's kind of expressive, so He writes letters.
+He's kind of expressive, He writes letters, He speaks.
 He has a 66 book volume about Him and by Him.
 He feels, He gets angry, He gets jealous, and most of all He Loves, in fact He likes to be called Love.
-He understands the human condition, that 66 volume love letter talks about how He became a man, lived and walked with men.
+He understands the human condition, that 66 volume love letter talks about how He became a man, lived and walked among men.
 He came under the full wrath of angry and confused men, He experienced the warm hug of friendship and the bitter kiss of betrayal.
 He was stripped naked by angry men and spat on by shouting women.
 He died in the hands of the very men He cared most about.

 Meet the God who understands the plight of man kind, one who hates sin but loves the sinner at the same time.